The Rundown

 What are the diet requirements for Boston Terriers?

-The American Gentleman, like all dogs, needs a high-quality, animal-protein-based, all-natural diet to meet their nutritional needs.
+Boston Terriers, like all dogs, needs a high-quality, animal-protein-based, all-natural diet to meet their nutritional needs.

 Dog foods with an identified, great quality animal protein are essential, as your pup can’t quite get all the nutrients they need from plant proteins.
 Real meat or meat meal (chicken meal or salmon meal are good choices) should be the first ingredient, as should be followed with healthy fruits and vegetables!